 We believe that Medford’s city government must welcome every resident and reflect the people it serves through the makeup of city staff and elected officials, equitable systems of participation and engagement, and the translation of information about all city services, resources, and benefits into the many languages used by Medford residents.
 Our community must make sure that every resident truly feels that they belong in Medford.

-- Welcoming and Safe Public Engagement – We commit to creating a welcoming and equitable city government that invites and involves all residents, especially residents from marginalized communities, in determining how Medford provides city and school services.
+- Welcoming and Safe Public Engagement – We commit to creating a welcoming, equitable, and engaged city government that invites and involves all residents, especially residents from marginalized communities and new residents, in determining how Medford provides city and school services.
 We commit to reforming and transforming the rules of city public meetings to reduce hostility and build safer, more inclusive public meeting spaces, as well as removing gender-assuming language from city ordinances and communications.
 We will continue to support full access to mail-in ballots and early voting for municipal elections.

-- Communications and Technology Access – We commit to ensuring all residents can participate in public meetings via Zoom during and after the COVID-19 pandemic, childcare to allow residents to attend meetings in person, supporting the development of a modern, fully accessible city website, mandating that all public meeting postings and city communications are disability-friendly and translated, and creating an Open Data Policy for Medford, and ensuring that city government has the necessary IT staff and infrastructure to enact updates to communications and technology access.
+- Communications and Technology Access – We commit to ensuring all residents can continue to participate in public meetings via Zoom, working to offer ASL interpretation, and exploring providing childcare that allows residents to attend meetings in-person.
+We support the development of a modern, fully-accessible, and frequently updated city website, mandating that all city communications are disability-friendly and translated into multiple languages, creating an Open Data Policy for Medford, and ensuring that city government has the necessary IT staff and infrastructure to enact updates to communications and technology access.

 Fighting for People’s Basic Needs

-Medford must prevent displacement of working-class residents, champion and defend the public good, support strong labor unions, and enact a robust response to the COVID-19 pandemic.
+Medford must prevent displacement of working-class residents, champion and defend the public good, support strong labor unions, and continue to respond to the COVID-19 pandemic.
 Food insecurity, housing insecurity, unaffordable and unavailable after-school and childcare, and lack of local anti-poverty social service organizations make it a struggle to stay in Medford for too many residents.
 In fighting for economic justice for all residents, we will work to guarantee food security, shelter, access to childcare, and other basic needs.

-- Economic Justice for All – We commit to making Medford hunger-free by 2028, supporting the City’s Food Security Taskforce and community groups, advocating for the opening of a year-round shelter and seasonal warming center, supporting regional efforts with neighboring communities to house every person, working with the state and private after-school and childcare providers to increase the number of available seats and subsidies to reduce costs, encouraging large non-profit health and educational institutions should provide community health services to Medford residents.
-Medford should work to bring social service organizations into the city instead of relying on regional organizations outside of the city.
+- Economic Justice for All – We commit to making Medford hunger-free by supporting the City’s Food Security Taskforce and community groups, advocating for the opening of a year-round shelter and seasonal warming center, supporting regional efforts with neighboring communities to house every person, working with the state and private after-school and childcare providers to increase the number of available seats and subsidies to reduce costs, encouraging large non-profit health and educational institutions to provide health services to Medford residents, and bringing social service organizations into the city instead of relying on regional organizations outside of the city.

-- Supporting Unions and Workers – We commit to supporting local labor unions, keeping public jobs public by rejecting outsourcing and private contractors whenever possible, being the first city in Massachusetts to enter the state Paid Family and Medical Leave program for city and school employees with a goal of reaching $20 per hour, educating the public on workers’ rights, and advocating for new collective bargaining units for city and private sector workers.
+- Supporting Unions and Workers – We commit to supporting local labor unions, keeping public jobs public by rejecting outsourcing and private contractors whenever possible, being the first city in Massachusetts to enter the state Paid Family and Medical Leave program for city and school employees, educating the public on workers’ rights, and advocating for new collective bargaining units for public and private sector workers.

-The housing shortage in Medford is pushing residents of all incomes to move further away from the city and all of its benefits.
+The housing shortage and cost crisis is pushing residents of all incomes to move out of Medford and further away from our community and all of its benefits.
 Lower-income and working class residents risk being priced out entirely or have already left.
 Medford must welcome more new neighbors of every income level while actively minimizing displacement by building new housing, maximizing resident access to subsidized housing and housing assistance, and implementing housing stability protections.
 Local elected officials must demand that state lawmakers repeal state laws that disempower Medford and prohibit policies that would help produce more subsidized and mixed-income housing, stabilize rents, and protect tenants and small property owners.

-- Housing Stability and Preventing Displacement – We commit to the creation of an Office of Housing Stability to coordinate the efforts of existing city staff and departments and better protect residents, supporting tenant unions and reducing the power imbalance between renters and landlords, ensuring clear notification of and protection of tenant’s rights, improving health and safety code enforcement, increasing city outreach to the most vulnerable and housing-insecure residents.
+- Housing Stability and Preventing Displacement – We commit to the creation of an Office of Housing Stability to coordinate the efforts of existing city staff and departments and better protect residents, supporting tenant unions and reducing the power imbalance between renters and landlords, ensuring clear notification of and protection of tenant’s rights, improving health and safety code enforcement, and increasing city outreach to the most vulnerable and housing-insecure residents.
 We recognize tenants’ needs for stability and will initiate a process to create a locally-focused Medford rent stabilization policy to prevent sudden and unreasonable rent increases while expanding housing supply and the inventory of available rental units.